AliLigi/UnityProject-CatchGame/README.md

 This game was designed in Unity.This game comes with a splashscreen and a START button.When the start button is pressed the game begins.It is a basic game where is a hat that catches rabbits, this game includes timer to show how much time is left for the game.
 It also includes a score.
 Every time a rabbit is cought in the hat the score increases.
 When the game is over you get a GAME OVER! sign and a RESTART button.
+I only made a basic game on unity and I spent most of the time trying to get the Mobile services working since it was the most important part of the project.
+I have only recently found out that you have uploaded a working version of it on Visual studio.

 ##Functionality I didn't have time to add
 *What i could improve on.The game only spawns the rabits which fall.
 I also had bombs i wanted to add.